httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 ## Alternative Server Opt-In {#auth}

 It is possible that the server might become confused about whether requests' URLs have a `http` or `https` scheme, for various reasons; see {{confuse}}.
-To assure that the alternative service has opted into serving `http` URLs over TLS, clients are required to check the "http-opportunistic" well-known URI defined in {{well-known}} before directing `http` requests to it.
+To ensure that the alternative service has opted into serving `http` URLs over TLS, clients are required to perform additional checks before directing `http` requests to it.

 Clients MUST NOT send `http` requests over a connection with the `h2` protocol identifier, unless they have obtained a valid http-opportunistic response for an origin (as per {{well-known}}), and: